What is diabetes and how is it connected to chronic kidney disease?

 Diabetes is a life-long condition that needs regular monitoring.

-Type 1 diabetes is treated by multiple daily insulin injections or an insulin pump.
+Type 1 diabetes is treated with multiple daily insulin injections or an insulin pump.
 When you are first diagnosed you will be shown how to do these injections yourself at home.
 You will need to continue to do these injections yourself to maintain your health.
-This can seem very overwhelming at first but you will receive support from your healthcare team.
+This can seem very overwhelming at first, but you will receive support from your healthcare team.

-Type 2 diabetes is usually treated with key lifestyle changes, including changing your diet, increasing the amount of exercise you do and trying to lose weight.
+Type 2 diabetes is usually treated by making lifestyle changes, including changing your diet, increasing the amount of exercise you do and trying to lose weight if you are overweight or obese.
 Most people with type 2 diabetes will also be offered medication.
 This is usually in the form of tablets to start with, although insulin injections may also be needed eventually.

-As kidney damage develops, blood pressure often rises.
-Later on, chronic kidney disease (CKD) develops.
-At this stage, you may experience ankle swelling and shortness of breath (due to water in the lungs).
-It usually takes at least 10 years to get to this point.
-Dialysis may be necessary.
+In time, blood pressure often rises as well.
+Later on, you may start to develop chronic kidney disease (CKD).
+At this stage, you may experience ankle swelling and shortness of breath due to fluid building up in the lungs.

 How do you know you have kidney disease?

-People with DM should be screened regularly for kidney disease.
-The key markers for kidney disease are serum creatinine (and a formula called (eGFR) and the urine protein level.
+People with diabetes should be screened regularly for kidney disease.
+The key markers for kidney disease are the levels of serum creatinine, which is used to calculate your estimated glomerular filtration rate (eGFR), and the amount of protein in your urine.

 Effects of high blood pressure